Saint Erik: Achievements

-Eric is portrayed in the legend as the ideal of a just ruler, who supported those who were oppressed by the mighty, and expelled the rude and unfair from his kingdom.
-He was supposedly responsible for codifying the laws of his kingdom, which became known as King Eric's Law (or the Code of Uppland).
+Erik is portrayed in the legend as the ideal of a just ruler, who supported those who were oppressed by the mighty, and expelled the rude and unfair from his kingdom.
+He was supposedly responsible for codifying the laws of his kingdom, which became known as King Erik's Law.
 Additionally, a hypothesis argues that he established a monastic chapter in Old Uppsala, begun by Benedictines which had come from the Danish abbey of Odense or from Vreta Abbey.
 If so, he would have established an unpopular system of tithes to support the Church similar to elsewhere in Europe.
-The legend strongly accentuates Eric's personal piety: "This saintly king of ours conducted many godly prayers and sessions, as well as fasting.
+The legend strongly accentuates Erik's personal piety: "This saintly king of ours conducted many godly prayers and sessions, as well as fasting.
 He showed empathy with people in distress, was generous in giving alms to poor people, and forced himself to wear a shirt of horsehair, which he used when he was mortifying the flesh ...
 How he dealt with his secret enemy which is in the sexual parts, that is seen from the circumstance, that when he observed celibacy at fasting or religious celebrations, he often took a secret bath in a cold tub of water - even in wintertime - thus expelling non-permissible body heat with the cold."
-While much of this should be regarded as hagiographical stereotypes, the scientific investigation of his remains shows that he consumed much freshwater fish, indicating observance of fasts.
+While much of this may reasonably be regarded as hagiographical stereotypes, the scientific investigation of his remains shows that he consumed much freshwater fish, indicating observance of fasts.

 Assassination

-While the legend asserts that Eric was unanimously accepted as king, the circumstances reveal that this was not the case.
-Apart from Karl Sverkersson in Östergötland, the Danish prince Magnus Henriksson had a claim to the throne, being the great-grandson of Inge I and the great-great-grandson of King Sweyn Estridson of Denmark.
+While the legend asserts that Erik was unanimously accepted as king, the circumstances reveal that this was not the case.
+Apart from Karl Sverkersson in Östergötland, the Danish prince Magnus Henriksen had a claim to the throne, being the great-grandson of Inge I and the great-great-grandson of King Sweyn Estridson of Denmark.

 According to the legend, the Devil inspired Magnus in his machinations.
 He used gifts and grand promises to attract Swedish nobles, including "a mighty man in the kingdom".
 If this is based on sound tradition it may mean that Magnus allied with Karl of the rival House of Sverker.
 This assumption is supported by a statement in a late medieval chronicle.

-Unbeknownst to the king, the allies gathered a considerable army and accosted Eric near Uppsala at Östra Aros when he attended Mass on the Feast of the Ascension in May 1160.
+Unbeknownst to the king, the allies gathered a considerable army and accosted Erik near Uppsala at Östra Aros when he attended Mass on the Feast of the Ascension in May 1160.
 The king, being informed of the approach of the enemy, heard mass to the end, then armed himself and the few men at hand, and went out to meet Magnus' troops.
 He was pulled off his horse onto the ground by the swarming rebels, who taunted and stabbed him, then beheaded him.